sukumar624/github-demo/README.md

-# github-demo
+# GitHub-demo
-This is first demo project
+This is the first demo project
+Author - Sukumar Majhi